 - illustrate the development of recombinant microorganisms for specific applications in science and industry. - investigate the applications of recombinant and native microorganisms for synthesis and extraction of novel proteins and chemical compounds. - evaluate the choice of techniques for experiments in Biotechnology. - explain, illustrate and interpret the principles, mechanisms of bioremediation. - evaluate the applicability of various tools in environmental biotechnology, their applicability and related developed technologies.

-- Lecture/tutorial: 2 hours per week - Laboratory class: 5 hours fortnightly
+Lecture/tutorial: 2 hours per weekLaboratory class: 5 hours fortnightly

-Coursework: 50%

 • Lab report: 10%

 • Term paper & journal paper discussion: 20%

 • Two mid-sessional tests: 20%

-Final written exam (three-hour duration): 50%

-COURSE CODE: BIOT 6002/5002 COURSE TITLE: ADVANCES IN PLANT GENETIC ENGINEERING AND PLANT BIOTECHNOLOGY NUMBER OF CREDITS: 3
+COURSE TITLE: ADVANCES IN PLANT GENETIC ENGINEERING AND PLANT BIOTECHNOLOGY